caregiving / Death doula support

 VIGIL & BEDSIDE SUPPORT

-I help prepare for and hold space during active dying.
+I help prepare and hold space for active dying.

 This may include: